NandNs/Testing/README.md

 # Testing New Code Bits
-Just testing bits of code
+Just posting little bits of code I want to try alone and make sure they work before I put them into my projects